zylamarek/twitter-sentiment/README.md

 It's amazing, how a little amount of parameters the attention mechanism uses compared to the great performance boost it gives.
 The effect of this ingenious concept is clearly seen in the table below.
-Its influence can be noticed by comparing performance of LSTM+AT to pure LSTM, but also LSTM+AT to Cn+LSTM.
+Its influence can be noticed by comparing performance of LSTM+AT to pure LSTM, but also Cnn+LSTM+AT to Cnn+LSTM.

 Application of convolution layer is also beneficial, but not to such an extent.
 It's worth noticing that the convolution layer limits the 1-hot (565 orthogonal elements) input to a vector of either 50 or 100 real numbers and by doing that it